hamzahmhmmd/nutrifit-ml/README.md

 ### Model Selection
 We are select `YOLOv5s6` model for our app.
-The model reach highest map 0.5 on validation data and the model meet our criteria: capable to detect 15 food categories, and based on our integration testing *waktu prediksi* is less than 5 s.
+The model reaches highest map 0.5 on validation data and the model meet our criteria: capable to detect 15 food categories, and based on our integration testing *waktu prediksi* is less than 5 s.

 > We are aware the model not implemented in Tensorflow Framework.
-Base on the capstone project rules we are allowed to not using Tensorflow when it is `not available`.
-In our case the pre train model of YOLOv4 and YOLOv5 `only available` on darknet and pytorch.
-We are using pre tarin model (transfer learning) for faster training, faster experiment, sweetable for GPU limitation on colab, and equal MAP compare to training from scratch.
+Base on the capstone project rules we are allowed to not use Tensorflow when it is `not available`.
+In our case the pre-train model of YOLOv4 and YOLOv5 `only available` and `posible` on darknet and pytorch.
+We are using pre train model (transfer learning) for faster training, faster experiment, sweet able for GPU limitation on google colab, and equal MAP compare to training from scratch.
+We are `not possible` to select `YOLOv4-Tiny` (model on Tensorflow format) because the MAP far away lower than `YOLOv5s6`.
 >
 > ![capstone rules](https://raw.githubusercontent.com/hamzahmhmmd/nutrifit-ml/master/capstone-rules.jpg)